 It’s called Emails Revealed‘ and as the title suggests, I’m taking you behind the scenes to show you the automatic email campaigns that power my business.

 I’ll reveal nine different automatic email campaigns, including the exact emails I currently send, which can be used as concept templates to sell virtually any product or service online.

 If you want to build an online business that makes sales without being dependent on manual launches or broadcast emails and instead is powered by automatic email campaigns, this new short course will be incredibly valuable to you.

 To take part, you must be a member of my Laptop Lifestyle Academy.
-I will be opening the doors for one week in September 2017 just before I deliver the new course.

 To find out all the details, sign up to the special ‘Emails Revealed’ email list I’ve just created right here –

 I’ll share more details about the course, including what email campaigns I will reveal to you, plus details on how to sign up, in the next few days.

 P.S.
 When you join the Laptop Lifestyle Academy, not only do you get my brand new Emails Revealed short course, you get access to the entire membership.

 This includes over 30 other short courses I’ve created to help you build a laptop lifestyle business, access to coaching directly from me throughout the year, a private members forum and live slack chat, hot seats, and more.

 All the details are here.